 As for snacks, I’ve definitely gone a bit overboard on sugary options and regretted it.
-Not only does this increase the chance of our boys feeling antsy or sick, the candy is sticky and loses its novelty after awhile.
+Not only does this increase the chance of our boys feeling antsy or sick, but the candy is also sticky and loses its novelty after a while.

 The 50 Mile Game is by far the best road trip advice I’ve ever heard.
 Every 50 miles we give the boys a little surprise.
 Sometimes this is an activity or picture book that can keep them occupied for the next 50 miles, sometimes it’s a snack, and sometimes it’s a small toy related to our next destination.

 I tend toward the theme-y side, so I like to tie in items that can build up excitement about our next destination.
 For example, on our way to Death Valley, the surprises were things like Death Valley coloring books and crayons, camping I-Spy books, sunglasses, gummy snakes, and small road runner and bighorn sheep stuffies.

 The 50 Mile Game started as a one-time thing, but it’s become a big part of our road trips.
 It takes a bit of planning, but spacing out new toys and snacks keeps things novel and interesting for the kids.
 John and I found that it helps us pass the time too!

 Let’s face it, we’ll never fully escaped the dreaded “are we there yet?” question.
 But the following boredom busters can help!